shahin/sqltxt/README.md

 # sqltxt
-An SQL-to-coreutils intepreter for text data munging, written in Python.
+A SQL-to-coreutils intepreter for text data munging, written in Python.

 ## Overview
 sqltxt will parse a (*very* limited) subset of SQL and translate it into functionally equivalent coreutils and awk calls.